Get an Iowa Financial Power of Attorney in minutes

 All the forms you need to create a personal estate plan

-Decide who your agent will be and what authority you want them to have.
-Then, simply answer a few questions.
+Indicate who your agent will be and what authority you want them to have

-Print and sign your document following the instructions.
-This may include signing in front of witnesses or a notary.
+Carefully follow the instructions provided in the form, which may include signing your documents in front of witnesses or a notary

-Understand how a financial POA works in Iowa
+Understand how a POA works in Iowa

-A financial power of attorney is a legal document that grants authority to another person to act in your place.
+A power of attorney is a legal document that grants authority to another person to act in your place.
 The one creating the document (you) is the principal, while the individual they appoint is the agent or attorney-in-fact.

 In Iowa, general powers of attorney are presumed durable unless indicated otherwise.
 ‘Durable’ means a power of attorney remains in effect regardless of your future disability or mental incapacity.